mimiprosper/BookStore_Cairo/README.md

-# This is a Bookstore dApp with basic CRUD functions.
+# This is a Bookstore dApp with basic CRUD functions written starknet-cairo